DesCLIP: Robust Continual Learning via General Attribute Descriptions for VLM-Based Visual Recognition: Conclusions

 \section{Conclusions}

-Current research for VLM-based continual learning predominantly emphasizes to connect visual inputs and specific new-class text in downstream tasks, frequently neglecting the latent relationship between general knowledge and specialized knowledge for VLMs.
+Current research on VLM-based continual learning primarily focuses on acquiring downstream knowledge through opaque parameter updates and implicit model adjustments, often overlooking the structured relationship between general and task-specific knowledge.
 In this paper, we propose DesCLIP, a framework that harnesses general attribute (GA) descriptions to enhance VLMs in establishing robust \textit{vision-GA-class text} associations.
 By going beyond the traditional connections between visual inputs and class texts, DesCLIP employs a language assistant to generate candidates for attribute descriptions through tailored prompting.
-Additionally, we implemented an anchor-based embedding filter (\textbf{AEF}) to extract highly relevant description embeddings, which serve as paired text embeddings for instance matching (\textbf{IM}).
+Additionally, we implement an anchor-based embedding filter (\textbf{AEF}) to extract highly relevant description embeddings, which serve as paired text embeddings for instance matching (\textbf{IM}).
 Addtionally, we perform text embedding calibration (\textbf{TEC}) which allows for the progressive calibration of rudimentary text embeddings to align with representative GA representations.
 Our extensive experiments validate the effectiveness and advancements of DesCLIP, demonstrating its superior performance over existing pretrained and VLM-based continual learning methods.

+\begin{IEEEbiography}[{ }]{Chiyuan He} recieved his M.S. degree in Information and Communication Engineering at the University of Electronic Science and Technology of China (UESTC).
+He is currently pursuing the Ph.D. degree in UESTC.
+His main research interests include lifelong learning and multimodal intelligence. \end{IEEEbiography}

+\begin{IEEEbiography} [{ }]{Zihuan Qiu} is currently pursuing the Ph.D. degree in University of Electronic Science and Technology of China, Chengdu, China.
+His current research interests include continual learning and machine learning. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Fanman Meng} (Member, IEEE) received the Ph.D. degree in Signal and Information Processing from the University of Electronic Science and Technology of China, Chengdu, China, in 2014.
+From 2013 to 2014, he was a Research Assistant with the Division of Visual and Interactive Computing, Nanyang Technological University, Singapore.
+He is currently a Professor with the School of Information and Communication Engineering, University of Electronic Science and Technology of China.
+He has authored or co-authored numerous technical articles in well-known international journals and conferences.
+His current research interests include image segmentation and object detection. \end{IEEEbiography}

+\begin{IEEEbiography} [{ }]{Linfeng Xu} (Member, IEEE) received the Ph.D. degree in Signal and Information Processing from the School of Electronic Engineering, University of Electronic Science and Technology of China (UESTC), Chengdu, China, in 2014.
+From December 2014 to December 2015, he was with the Ubiquitous Multimedia Laboratory, the State University of New York at Buffalo, USA, as a visiting scholar.
+He is currently an Associate Professor with the School of Information and Communication Engineering, UESTC.
+His research interests include machine learning, computer vision, visual signal processing, artificial intelligence theory and applications.
+He served as a Local Arrangement Chair for ISPACS 2010 and VCIP 2016. \end{IEEEbiography}